Przemyslaw11/FSOCO_visualization/README.md

  ![Image](data/normWidth_To_normHeight.png "Notebook results")

-⚫ The images below shows (TO DO 🦖)
+⚫ The images below shows clear correlation between height/ width and density of pixels in the pictures.
+It seems that peak of density for all the cones is about 20 x 20 pixels.
+It means that an average cone in the dataset is within three standard deviations of this size.

   ![Image](data/pixHeight_To_Density.png "Notebook results")
   ![Image](data/pixWidth_To_Density.png "Notebook results")